liferay-search/liferay-docs/en/user/articles/100-web-experience-management/04-managing-content/02-web-content/03-designing-uniform-content/02-creating-structured-content/04-structure-settings.markdown

 | **Note:** Some operating systems require a WebDAV server to be class level 2
 | (to support file locking) before allowing files to be read or written.
 The
 | Documents and Media library uses a class level 2 WebDAV server but Web Content
 | structures and templates do not.
-This means that @product@'s Document and Media
+This means that @sharepoint@'s Document and Media
 | library supports WebDAV file locking but Web Content structures and templates do
 | not.
 However, on operating systems which require WebDAV servers to be class
 | level 2, it's possible to avoid the restriction by using third-party WebDAV
 | clients (e.g., [Cyberduck](http://cyberduck.ch)).

-Now that you understand how structures work, you're ready to understand another key aspect of @product@'s web content management system: templates.
+Now that you understand how structures work, you're ready to understand another key aspect of @sharepoint@'s web content management system: templates.